An Information-Geometric Approach to Artificial Curiosity: Abstract

 \section{Abstract}

 Learning in environments with sparse rewards remains a fundamental challenge in reinforcement learning.
 Artificial curiosity addresses this limitation through intrinsic rewards to guide exploration, however, the precise formulation of these rewards has remained elusive.
-Ideally, such rewards should depend on the agent's information about the environment, remaining agnostic to the representation of the information---an invariance central to information geometry.
-Leveraging information geometry, we show that invariance under congruent Markov morphisms and the agent-environment interaction, uniquely constrains intrinsic rewards to strictly concave functions of the reciprocal occupancy.
-Additional geometrically motivated restrictions effectively limits the candidates to those determined by a real parameter that governs the occupancy space geometry.
-Remarkably, special values of this parameter are found to correspond to count-based and maximum entropy exploration, revealing a geometric exploration-exploitation trade-off.
-This framework provides important constraints to the engineering of intrinsic reward while integrating foundational exploration methods into a single, cohesive model.
+Ideally, such rewards should depend on the agent's information about the environment, remaining agnostic to its representation---an invariance central to information geometry.
+Leveraging this, we show that information monotonicity and invariance under the agent-environment interaction uniquely constrains intrinsic rewards to strictly concave functions of the reciprocal occupancy.
+Requiring these rewards to yield a principled exploration-exploitation trade-off, via information geodesic interpolation on the occupancy manifold, effectively limits the candidates to those determined by a scalar parameter.
+Remarkably, special values of this parameter are found to correspond to count-based and maximum entropy exploration.
+This framework provides important constraints to the engineering of intrinsic rewards while integrating foundational exploration methods into a single, cohesive model.